bluemix/bluemix.github.io/source/_posts/en/multilingual-blogging-with-Hexo.md

 Unlike English, the Arabic language is written from right-to-left (RTL language).
 So, writing Arabic content inside English one will make the Arabic flows in the same as the English direction, which is wrong.

-So, I've created two _tag_ plugins that foce RTL or LTR direction when writing.
+There are two _tag_ plugins that foce RTL or LTR direction used when writing.

 ### [hexo-tag-rtl](https://github.com/bluemix/hexo-tag-rtl)
-You can use it to force RTL layout direction when used in a mixed with LTR (e.g., English).
+You can use it to force RTL layout direction when used in a mixed with LTR (i.e., English).

-If you have an English text and you want to have Arabic inside it:
+If you have an English text and you want to add Arabic inside of it:

 {% codeblock line_number:false highlight:true %}{% raw %}
     {% rtl %}